NoeBrt/GenAI/rawreadme.txt

 ![alt text](arcsin_linear.png)

-The double ReLU have the lowest MSE.
+The double relu have the lowest MSE.

 The 3 models estimate well the line between $[-0.7,0.7]$ but struggle to estimate the curve of the arcsin, it struggle to estimate the non-linear part of arcsin.
-It could be also linked to the distribution, maybe there is not enough data on the high curvature of sin.
+It coulb be also linked to the distribution, maybe their is not enought data on the hight curvature of sin.

 ## Key Discussion Points: